 What might account for how mindapps provide new ways to use our minds such as in problem solving?
 Emergence is a clue.
-Emergence points out that combinations of things often produce characteristics that their individual parts don’t .
+Emergence points out that combinations of things often produce characteristics that their individual parts don’t possess.
 For example, when the two gasses hydrogen and oxygen combine, water has watery qualities that neither gas does alone.
-Colloquially, this is often expressed as whole is more than the sum of its parts.
+Colloquially, this is often expressed as “the whole is more than the sum of its parts.”
 When the structures of our brains and their chemistry combine and interplay, they produce mindstates (a.k.a. states of consciousness) that the individual structures don’t possess, and the emergent characteristics are such things as intra-brain communication, cognitive processes, and self-awareness.
 This is one explanation for what we call “mind,” a collection of emergent properties.
 When we change the underlying brain chemistry, say with psychedelics or other mindapps, new cognitive processes with their distinct characteristics emerge.
 Prohibiting this process prohibits the full development of the human mind.
 Promoting this process promotes mind development.

 Inventing Paradigms

-Singlestate psychology’s assumptions change in multistate psychology.
+Single-state psychology’s assumptions change in multistate psychology.
 An explicit example of this comes from Benny Shanon’s work with ayahuasca (2002), and this leads me to wonder whether he may have stumbled onto a method for systematically inventing new paradigms.
 A cognitive psychologist from Israel, he ran across ayahuasca while on a vacation in Brazil and became intrigued with how cognition changed under its influence.
-Ordinary, singlestate cognitive studies didn’t fit his own experiences nor those of the many South Americans, North Americans, and Europeans he interviewed.
-He identified experiences that point to parameters that singlestate cognitive studies miss (2002, 198–206).
+Ordinary, single-state cognitive studies didn’t fit his own experiences nor those of the many South Americans, North Americans, and Europeans he interviewed.
+He identified 11 experiences that point to parameters that single-state cognitive studies miss (2002, pp. 198–206).

 • Agenthood—experiencing thoughts as not being one’s own